-What is machinery maintenance?
+What is the machine maintenance?

 Maintenance of machinery is frequently handled reactively (e.g. after a breakdown) though it may also be done proactively, as with preventive and predictive maintenance.
-Preventive maintenance keeps assets in good repair through regular scheduled service; predictive maintenance relies on equipment monitoring to detect problems before they result in a breakdown.
+Preventive maintenance keeps assets in good repair through regularly scheduled service; predictive maintenance relies on equipment monitoring to detect problems before they result in a breakdown.

-Types of machinery maintenance workers
+3 types of machinery maintenance workers

 In most industrial settings, there are a few different types of personnel who are involved in the maintenance process.